-Centrifugation method can define as a process of concentrating suspended particles from the aqueous medium, where the particles segregate by the formation of discrete bands and pellet depending on their size and density.
-A centrifuge is an apparatus that aptly cause partition of two definite phases, namely supernatant aqueous phase and suspended solid phase.
-A rotor inside the centrifuge generates a central force that facilitates the separation of solid and aqueous phase according to the sedimentation rate, which commonly refers to as “Centrifugal force”.
+The centrifugation method refers to concentrating suspended particles from the aqueous medium, after which the particles segregate by forming discrete bands and pellets, depending on their size and density.
+A centrifuge apparatus aptly causes the partition of two definite phases, namely supernatant aqueous phase and suspended solid phase.

 - Preparative centrifugation: It is a technique concentrating one component from the other.

-- Analytical centrifugation: It is a method that measures physical, chemical and hydrodynamic properties of suspended molecules.
+- Analytical centrifugation: It is a method that measures the physical, chemical and hydrodynamic properties of the suspended molecules.

 Principle of Centrifugation Method

-A centrifugal force is a kind of force that causes circular motion of the particles and can express as:
+A centrifugal force is a kind of force that causes circular motion of the particles and given by an equation:

 Centrifugal force = mω2r